logan-bobo/pokedex-cli/README.md

 # Pokedex CLI
-Pokedex cli allows us look up information about Pokemon, their name, type, and stats.
+Pokedex cli allows for
+- Exploring areas and listing all pokemon in those areas
+- Catching Pokemon
+- Listing a Pokemons stats
+- Show all caught Pokemon

 ## Learning Goals
 - How to parse JSON in Go